lydell/eslump/README.md

 comments | boolean | false | Whether or not to generate random comments. whitespace | boolean | false | Whether or not to generate random whitespace.

+## Disclaimer

+eslump was created from the need of finding edge cases in [Prettier].
+It started out as a bare-bones little script in a branch on my fork of that repo.
+As I wanted more and more features, I extracted it and fleshed it out in its own repo.
+Then I realized that it might be useful to others, so I put it on GitHub and made the CLI installable from npm.

+Initially, eslump basically just strung together [shift-fuzzer] and [shift-codegen].
+Then, I realized that no random comments were generated, so I hacked that in (along with random whitespace) since comments are very difficult to get right in Prettier.
+Then, random parentheses and semicolons where requested, so I hacked that in as well.

+eslump has successfully found lots of little edge cases in Prettier, so it evidently works.
+But there are no tests.
+(I’ve just gone meta and fuzz-tested it using itself basically.)

+From the beginning eslump was only ever intended to be a CLI tool, but other people have started to want to use eslump's code generation as an npm module, so these days it can also be used as a module.
+If you know what you're doing.

+Here are some features I'd like to see from a proper random JS library:

+- No hacks.
+- Seeded randomness, so things can be reproduced.
+- JSX and Flow support.
+- Ability to generate code without any early errors.
+- Possibly ways to prevent certain syntax constructs from being generated.

 ## Examples

 There are several examples in the [examples](examples) directory.